titpetric/nginx-lesscss/README.md

 By writing LESS you are improving readability of your CSS code and are also opening CSS snippets for reuse on projects.
 It's a good choice if you want to maintain a core set of CSS and use it in a systematic way for all your projects.

+SASS/SCSS is just a different tool which does the same thing, but in a different way.
+In my eyes, there is no clear winner, and it comes down to personal preference.
+It's like tabs vs. spaces.

-## Why process it on the server side?
+## Why process less on the server side?

 By using `less.js` it is possible to write LESS and have it rendered in the browser.
 While this is usually fine for development, you don't want to do it for production - it introduces a new dependency and processes everything